Statistics, Ph.D.

 Total Credit Hours30

-A minimum of 48 semester hours of approved course work built around a core of five three-credit courses.
-The remaining 33 credit hours are comprised of 3 hours of Doctoral Seminar, 12 hours of Dissertation Preparation and 18 hours of elective courses.
-Some remedial coursework may be required by the Graduate Director.
+A minimum of 42 semester hours of approved course work built around a core of five three-credit courses.
+The remaining 27 credit hours are comprised of 3 hours of Doctoral Seminar, 12 hours of Dissertation Preparation and 12 hours of STAT elective courses at the 700+ level.
+Some remedial coursework may be required by the Graduate Director (e.g., STAT 714 if you have not taken an equivalent course in your master’s studies).

 Course Title Credits